RandomForks/novoline/README.md

 ![alt text](https://cdn.discordapp.com/attachments/884669714654187570/912818948007952414/Screen_Shot_2021-11-23_at_1.png)

 ## Credits
-Aidan - Providing the base jar for the initial remap skidunion - Providing the old novoline jar to help create mappings for the new version TEAM KHONSARI - Creating the mappings used for this project
+Aidan - Providing the base jar for the initial remap\
+skidunion - Providing the old novoline jar to help create mappings for the new version\
+TEAM KHONSARI - Creating the mappings used for this project\

+## NOTE
+This branch is NOT compilable!
+Visit the eclipse-ready branch for compiling the client yourself.